estellederrien/python-data-science/README.md

 </p>

 22/01/2024
-Cessation définitive de publication en langue Française et passage sur le dépot en Anglais et Espagnol, afin de tenter de soutenir mon expatriation ( définitive, j'espère).
+Cessation définitive de publication en langue Française et passage sur le dépot en Anglais et Espagnol, afin de tenter de soutenir mon expatriation.

 Permanent cessation of publication in French and transition to the repository in English and Spanish, in order to try to support my expatriation.
 Start of translation next month !
 Feel free to contact me for any PYTHON DATA SCIENCE collaboration, my depot is  python-optimizations.
 There is my linkedIn, just in case :https://www.linkedin.com/in/estelle-derrien-ro/